Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 2. Click **Manage publish profile**, **Download publish profile** to download **.PublishSettings** file.
 3. Open the **.PublishSettings** file and copy the content.
 4. Paste the XML content to your GitHub Repository > Settings > Secrets > Add a new secret > **AZURE_FUNCTIONAPP_PUBLISH_PROFILE**
-5. Edit the [`.github/workflows/deploy-functions.yml`](../github/workflows/deploy-functions.yml) file in your project repository.
-You can also create a new file by going to the 'Actions' section in your GitHub repo and select 'set up a workflow yourself'.
+5. Edit the [`.github/workflows/deploy-functions.yml`](../.github/workflows/deploy-functions.yml) file in your project repository.
+This file is the workflow file used by GitHub Actions.
 6. Change variable value **AZURE_FUNCTIONAPP_NAME** in `env:` section according to your function app name.
-7. Commit and push your project to GitHub repository, you should see a new GitHub workflow initiated in **Actions** tab.
-8. Enable the workflow if it is disabled (by default, workflows coming from the source repo are disabled in the fork)
+7. Commit the change.
+8. Go to **Actions**.
+Enable the workflows if they are disabled (worklows are disabled when they come from the source repo used by the fork).
+You should see a new GitHub workflow initiated in **Actions** tab named **Build and deploy dotnet 5 app to Azure Function App**.

+`deploy-functions.yml` based file :

 ```yml
 name: Build and deploy dotnet 5 app to Azure Function App